mkner/arduino-L298P-mobile-robot-motor-control/README.md

  * has an auto-prime function that can kick-start TT-Motors into rotation \
    when stalled and not  enough current to escape resting inertia at low velocities

  * versatile functions with intuitive semantic interface

+ * wheel odometry using Runge-Kutte approximation\
+   with serial terminal output of runtime results from implementation of\
+   ICR - Instananeous Center of Rotation - equations

 Example from unicycle.c

 Can have a differential drive robot act like a unicycle